Who does this affect?

 In the majority of patients, there is a combination of CAM and PINCER impingement.
 In these cases both sides may need to be addressed if the patient is to get the best result.
 This can often be achieved by doing a peri-labral rim recession and a femoral head reshaping, thereby leaving the labrum in place and allowing for early mobilisation.

-All patients undergo specialised x-rays of the hip as well as more complex scans such as CT and Magnetic Resonance Arthrography (MRA).
+All patients undergo specialized x-rays of the hip as well as more complex scans such as CT and Magnetic Resonance Arthrography (MRA).
 These scans are used to confirm the soft-tissue damage and to accurately map out the bony deformity.
 This is very important when planning the surgery.

 If the hip impingement is due to an underlying bony abnormality and physiotherapy has not cured the pain then surgery is recommended.
 The aim is to correct the bony deformity before there is irreversible joint damage.
 This is usually done by hip arthroscopy (keyhole surgery) where the deformity is shaved back via 2 or 3 small incisions.
-Occasionally some patients with pincer impingement do not simply have an over hanging front rim, instead the entire cup is rotated backwards (acetabular retroversion).
+Occasionally some patients with pincer impingement do not simply have an overhanging front rim, instead, the entire cup is rotated backward (acetabular retroversion).
 If this is the case, then a simple rim trimming will not solve the problem and by decreasing the amount of head coverage, may actually speed up the onset of arthritis.
 These cases may need more significant pelvic surgery to alter the position of the cup (peri-acetabular osteotomy).

 Hip arthroscopy is highly specialised and technically difficult surgery but can achieve excellent results if carried out correctly and on the right patient.
 Based on Professor Fehilys’ own experience and that of the wider orthopaedic community, certain patients do not do well from hip arthroscopy e.g. patients with significant hip arthritis, patients with severe childhood hip disease (hip dysplasia) or patients with inflammatory hip disease (e.g. rheumatoid arthritis).
 Occasionally, the bony deformity may be so large that an adequate bony reshaping is not possible using key-hole surgical techniques.
 In those cases the operation is done using an open technique.
 In some cases, the damage caused to the joint by the impingement may be so severe that the only reliable option is a joint replacement.
 However, if at all possible, we will try to preserve the joint using a combination of techniques such as micro-fracture and stem cell treatment (see Stem Cell Therapy).
 All patients are different and the advantages and disadvantages of the various treatment options can be discussed at the time of your consultation.